Phrogz/Vunsq/README.md

 A **Pattern Instance** is (surprise!) an instance of a pattern.
 Like an Event, it specifies a 2D and time transform to show the pattern, and number of times to repeat.
 (Blending is based on the Events in the Pattern.)

 A **Presentation** is the entire ‘movie'.
 It specifies a BPM it is associated with, and an ideal reference song to play with it.
-A Presentation has a Pattern Library and a grouping of all Events and Pattern Instances.
+A Presentation has a Pattern Library and a **Timeline** that groups together all Events and Pattern Instances to display.
 Presentations can be played by the runtime along with a different song at a different BPM, speeding them up or slowing them down.

 _Note: Effects are code in the host runtime, and not stored within a Presentation._